bizbunny/cuteEggTimer/README.md

 # cuteEggTimer

-This was made so I could get to know Electron
+This was made so I could get to know Electron.

 # Credits

+## Concept

+This entire app is based off of @Nashallery 's app (You can find her on Youtube and Instagram).
+I also took inspiration from her in designing my egg timer too!

 ## Art